Jacwutang/SlackOff/README.md

 <img src='http://res.cloudinary.com/dbtepon6n/image/upload/v1525735040/livechat.gif' />

-Slax utilizes websockets via [Socket.io](https://socket.io/) to establish real-time chat.
+Slack Off utilizes websockets via [Socket.io](https://socket.io/) to establish real-time chat.
 When a user submits a new message, the client emits an signal the server to broadcast a message to others who are viewing the channel.

 * When our Message component mounts, we subscribe an open connection to Socketio.
 We then make sure to unsubscribe it when the component will unmount.